 - Ceramic onlays: This involves ceramic onlays that can be installed to fix a diseased tooth or fix an uneven bite in a patient’s mouth.

 - Invisalign: This involves installing a clear aligner that can fix alignment issues without the aesthetic disruption of metallic braces.

 Our NYC dental practice is at the intersection of cutting edge medical technology and cosmetic excellence.
-Brayman has over 15 years of experience in dentistry and has built one of the most prestigious dental practices in the New York City area.
-She graduated from the one of the U.S.’ top dentistry schools, NYU’s College of Dentistry, and also completed an advanced training program at NYU on dental implants and veneers.
+Dr. Kate Brayman has over 15 years of experience in dentistry and has built one of the most prestigious dental practices in the New York City area.
+She graduated from the one of the top American dentistry schools, NYU’s College of Dentistry, and also completed an advanced training program at NYU on dental implants and veneers.

 - Replace any missing teeth

 - Repair and restore diseased teeth

 - Allow patients to have normal mouth functioning and reduce pain in the mouth

 - Stop cycle of pain and disease in the mouth

 - Help create a beautiful set of teeth to the patient’s liking